Gold firms on China inflation spike, U.S. jobs data

 Despite the sluggish payrolls data, analysts said a generally improving U.S. economy and a dragging euro zone debt crisis could lead to further dollar strength, which in the short term may weigh on commodities priced in the greenback, including gold.

-The dollar index held steady on Monday after sliding on the U.S. jobs data in the previous session.
-But the dollar still managed to post a 1.3-percent gain last week.
+The dollar index .DXY edged up on Monday after sliding on the U.S. jobs data in the previous session.
+But the dollar still managed to post a 1.3-percent gain last week. <USD/>

 "The pattern we've seen over the past few months, namely a strong U.S. and a weaker Europe, is likely to continue to keep the dollar supported," said Li of Shanghai CIFCO.